enigma0x3/Powershell-Payload-Excel-Delivery/README.md

 New-Powershell-Payload-Excel-Delivery
 =====================================

-Instead of touching disk 3 times (1 for payload.ps1, 1 for remove.bat and 1 for persist.vbs), I have integrated Invoke-Shellcode to download and execute the payload all in memory.
-As a result, this attack only touches disk once (for persistence) instead of 3 times.
+This attack uses Invoke-Shellcode to execute a payload in memory.

-For this to work, Invoke-Shellcode and persist.vbs need to be accessible by the target (webserver, ect).
+For this to work, Invoke-Shellcode and persist.ps1 need to be accessible by the target (webserver, ect).

 HUGE thanks to Matthew Graeber (@mattifestation) for writing Invoke-Shellcode.
 You can find his great work over at https://github.com/mattifestation.